Child Custody in Hawaii

 The Factors Courts Consider When Making a Decision

-In Hawaii, full custody is often awarded when one parent isn’t able to contribute to the responsibilities with raising the child.
+In Hawaii, full custody is often awarded when one parent isn’t able to contribute to the responsibilities of raising the child.
 For example, if a parent is physically incarcerated, doesn’t have financial stability, or is involved in situations that may potentially hurt the child, the court may grant one parent full or sole custody due to the circumstances.

-On the other hand, the parents are often provided joint custody.
+On the other hand, the parents are often provided with joint custody.
 Both parents assume the responsibilities that are required to raise a healthy and happy child.
 Both parents need to be able to work together to maintain consistent communication and follow the directions of the court.
 Sometimes parents do not work well together.
 Then the court is sometimes more likely to award one parent the majority of the parenting time to reduce friction.

 With any Hawaii joint custody case, both parents need to coordinate resources and activities to support the needs of the child.
-Because, the situation of your custody arrangements might vary.
+Because the situation of your custody arrangements might vary.
 There may be supervised custody arrangements for one parent.
 Another option is a public meeting place for the child to be picked up and dropped off with the other parent.